Operation Weserübung: Invasion of Denmark

 Strategically, Denmark's importance to Germany was as a staging area for operations in Norway.
 Considering its status as a minor nation bordering Germany, it was also seen as a country that would have to fall at some point.
 Given Denmark's position on the Baltic Sea, the country was also crucial for the control of naval and shipping access to major German and Soviet harbours.

 At 04:00 on 9 April 1940, the German ambassador to Denmark, Cecil von Renthe-Fink, called the Danish Foreign Minister Peter Munch and requested a meeting with him.
-When the two men met 20 minutes later, Renthe-Fink declared that German troops were then moving in to occupy Denmark to protect the country from Franco-British attack.
+When the two men met 20 minutes later, Renthe-Fink declared that German troops were then moving in to occupy Denmark to protect the country from Anglo-French attacks.
 The German ambassador demanded that Danish resistance cease immediately and that contact be made between Danish authorities and the German armed forces.
 If the demands were not met, the Luftwaffe would bomb the capital, Copenhagen.

-As the German demands were communicated, the first German advances had already been made, with forces landing by ferry in Gedser at 03:55 and moving north.
+As the German demands were communicated, the first German advances had already been made, with forces landing on a regular commercial ferry in Gedser at 03:55 and moving north.
 German Fallschirmjäger (paratrooper) units had made unopposed landings and taken two airfields at Aalborg, the Storstrøm Bridge as well as the fortress of Masnedø, the latter being the first recorded attack in the world made by paratroopers.